napari/island-dispatch/source/blog/roadmap_announcement.md

 and fostering our incredible community.

 We've already made a lot of progress on our priorities for 2025 (good thing too, since we're more than halfway through the year now)!
+The 2025 prorities include:

 - Shape triangulation performance: [Grzegorz Bokota](https://github.com/czaki) has overhauled our triangulation machinery using a more performant triangulation algorithm.